 Step 1: Prep more than the turkey

 - Come with talking points.
-I read this one in a post by Stella Blackmon on the lifestyle blog Cup of Jo, and I thought it was pretty brilliant.
-Write down a few conversation starters — observations, questions or things you’ve learned recently (like that the pilgrims did not really wear buckles on their hats and shoes, you guys) — to seed more interesting dialogue around the dinner table and fill those awkward silences that sometimes come after you run out of things to say about the food.
+I read this one in a post by Stella Blackmon on the lifestyle blog Cup of Jo: Write down a few conversation starters — observations, questions or things you’ve learned recently (like that the pilgrims did not really wear buckles on their hats and shoes) — to seed more interesting dialogue around the dinner table and fill those awkward silences that sometimes come after you run out of things to say about the food.

 Step 2: Manage the big day

 - Pick your battles.
-The truth is, after a lifetime of practice, no one knows how to push your buttons better than family members.
+After a lifetime of practice, no one knows how to push your buttons better than family members.
 And we often do it without even noticing.
-For example, it caught me off guard when my sister told me she tries to stay neutral in conversations with our family — specifically, with me — to avoid confrontation: “I listen but I don’t always give my opinion if I disagree.”
-(Hello, reality check.
-Apparently I’m the argumentative one in our family.
-Who knew?)
+For example, it caught me off guard when my sister told me she tries to stay neutral in conversations with me, to avoid confrontation: “I listen but I don’t always give my opinion if I disagree.”
+(Apparently I’m the argumentative one in our family.)
 I know some people love a lively debate.
 If that’s you, then by all means, have at it.
 But this post is about survival.
-And sometimes, for the sake of survival, it’s worth letting things slide (politics, anyone?), to save yourself the energy.
+And sometimes, for the sake of survival, it’s worth letting things slide, to save yourself the energy.